amritachatterjee321/Touch-Grass/src/firebase/USER-AUTHENTICATION-LINKING.md

 # 🔑 User Authentication & Profile Linking

 ## Overview
-This document explains how user profiles are linked to Firebase Authentication UIDs and Google accounts in the TouchGrass application.
+This document explains how user profiles are linked to Firebase Authentication UIDs and Google accounts in the TagAlong application.

 ---